Irhutchi/moviesApp-ICT-Skills2/README.md

 **Name: Ian Hutchinson**

 ## Overview
-The Movie Fan App is a responsive SPA for moview enthusiasts.
+The Movie Fan App is a responsive SPA for movie enthusiasts.
 [React](https://reactjs.org/) app that allows users to search, view and tag their favourite movies.
-Users can also view their favourite actors and see more information about them.
+The app enables users to securely sign-up and login using Firebase authentication.
+You can view detailed information of your favourite actors with their own dedicated page.
-Material UI framework is utilised to style this app.
+[Material UI](https://material-ui.com/getting-started/usage/) framework is utilised to style this app.
-The data for the app will be retrieved from an open web API, [The Movie DataBase (TMDb)](https://www.themoviedb.org/).
+The data for the app is retrieved from an open web API, [The Movie DataBase (TMDb)](https://www.themoviedb.org/).

 :movie_camera: Try out this app for yourself [here](https://tmdb-movie-app-38769.web.app/)